Boyd H. Anderson High School

 Boyd H. Anderson High School (also called "Boyd Anderson" or "B.A.") is a suburban public high school located in Lauderdale Lakes, Florida.
 It is a part of Broward County Public Schools.

 Boyd H. Anderson serves all of Lauderdale Lakes, and parts of Tamarac, North Lauderdale, Oakland Park, Fort Lauderdale, and Lauderhill.

-The school is named after the third County Judge of Broward County, Boyd H. Anderson Sr., who served from 1933 to 1968.
+The school is named after the third county judge of Broward County, Boyd H. Anderson Sr., who served from 1933 to 1968.

-The school mascot is the cobra and the school colors are orange and black.
+The school mascot is the cobra, and the school colors are orange and black.

+On May 16, 1985, Superintendent William J. Leary placed a Notice to School Employees poster (EPA Form 7730-3) at Boyd Anderson, indicating the school contains friable asbestos.

+This notice was signed by superintendent William J. Leary on May 16, 1985.